 • Make it thick.
 For a thicker broth, add a little extra tomato sauce or tomato paste, and make a cornstarch slurry in a separate bowl to add to the soup in the last few minutes of cooking, to help it thicken up slightly.

 • Add some protein.
-Cabbage soup makes for an amazing vegetarian or vegan meal as-is, but adding chicken meat or stock serves as the perfect way to add even more flavor and protein while still keeping it super healthy!
+Cabbage soup makes for an amazing vegetarian or vegan meal as-is, but adding chicken meat or stock serves as the perfect way to add even more flavor and protein!

 A white bowl is filled with comforting cabbage soup for a vegetarian meal.